HenrikBengtsson/port4me/README.md

 * requires no configuration

-* implemented in Bash, Python, and R
+* is implemented in Bash, Python, and R

 * can be reproduced perfectly on all operating systems and in all common programming languages